dustin10/VichUploaderBundle/Resources/doc/index.md

             upload_dir: %kernel.root_dir%/../web/images/products
 ```

 The `upload_dir` is the only required configuration option for an entity mapping.
 All options are listed below:

 - `upload_dir`: The directory to upload the file to
-- `namer`: The id of the namer service for this entity (See Namers section below)
+- `namer`: The id of the file namer service for this entity (See Namers section below)
+- `directory_namer`: The id of the directory namer service for this entity (See Namers section below)
 - `delete_on_remove`: Set to true if the file should be deleted from the
 filesystem when the entity is removed
 - `inject_on_load`: Set to true if the file should be injected into the uploadable
 field property when it is loaded from the data store.
 The object will be an instance